 - Before you paint the lamp, wipe off the surface with a rag to remove any dust.
-Don't use a dusting polish or oil since they can cause the paint to not stick properly.
+Don't use a dusting polish or oil since they can cause the paint not to stick properly.

-- If there is any sticky residue or a heavy coat of dust on the lamp's surface, dampen the rag with a gentle cleanser and water and wipe the area until it is clean.
-Re-wipe with a dry rag or paper towel to remove the cleanser and water.
+- If there is any sticky residue or a heavy coat of dust on the lamp's surface, dampen the rag with a gentle cleanser and water and wipe the area until it is clean — Re-Wipe with a dry rag or paper towel to remove the cleanser and water.

 - After you've cleaned the lamp, tape off any sections you don't want to be painted.
 This should include the electrical outlet and any other electrical components, such as the light socket or switch.

 - Use newspaper to cover larger areas and use painter's tape to tape down the newspaper.